 This clamp meter is suited for basic HVAC work since it has only the most basic functions, but I believe that most users will be very happy with what this clamp meter has to offer.
 To be more precise, Fluke 323 can measure voltage, resistance, and amps.
 Fluke 323 is CAT III 600 V and CAT IV 300 V certified.

 Klein Tools CL800 is the best HVAC clamp meter in the middle price range.
 The quality of build is better than that of Fluke’s model, and the number of features is incredible.
 CL800 can measure voltage, amps, resistance, continuity, capacitance, frequency, temperature and it also has a nice LoZ function.

 This bad boy has an auto-ranging feature and an excellent level of accuracy since this is a True RMS model.
 CL800 is CAT III 1000 V and CAT IV 600 V certified.
-This clamp meter is excellently designed, that makes it possible for the user to have a firm grip when holding this clamp meter and maneuver in tight spaces.
+This clamp meter is excellently designed, which makes it possible for the user to have a firm grip when holding this clamp meter and maneuver in tight spaces

 This clamp meter can measure temperature, capacitance, voltage, resistance, and more, combined with every possible range and function.
 It goes without saying that this clamp meter is CAT III certified.
 Some sellers sell this meter with high-quality standard and thermal probes, holster, and pouch.